vijayanant/fossick/content/about.md

 [menu.main]
   weight = 2
 +++
 Hey there, I'm Vijay.
-I'm a Software Architect living in [Bengaluru, India] (https://en.wikipedia.org/wiki/Bangalore).
+I'm a Software Architect living in [Bengaluru, India](https://en.wikipedia.org/wiki/Bangalore).
 I love coffee, and programming.
 In my free time, other than coding, you will find me watching anime or reading manga.

 I believe writing about something is one of the best ways to get better